ATTENTION 100 MILERS:

 Participant Handbooks!
 Handbooks are available for each race distance.
 YOU are responsible for ALL information in the handbook.
 Race rules and regulations will be listed, as well as important race information, CREW and PACER information.
 Handbooks will be downloadable.
-There will be NO paper handbooks available at race registration.
+There will be NO paper handbooks available at race packet pick-up.
 Print your copy before traveling to Wyoming.